John Neter

-John Neter is a German-born American statistician, university professor, and widely published author.
+John Neter (February 8, 1923 – December 6, 2022) was a German-born American statistician, University professor, and widely published author.

 Growing up in Germany, he was a classmate of Henry Kissinger.

 He spent much of his career teaching statistics at University of Georgia in Athens, Georgia.

 In 1965 he was elected as a Fellow of the American Statistical Association.

 He served as President of the American Statistical Association in 1985.
+In 1990 Neter was awarded the American Statistical Association's Founders Award.